Konsl/spicetify-visualizer/README.md

 ---

 For help with installing/uninstalling, check out the [Spicetify FAQ](https://spicetify.app/docs/faq) or ask on the [Spicetify Discord](https://discord.gg/VnevqPp2Rr).
-If you're experiencing any issues specific to this extension, take a look at the [Issues](https://github.com/Konsl/spicetify-visualizer/issues) tab or open a ticket on [Discord](https://discord.gg/appzM48wXG).
+If you're experiencing any issues specific to this extension, take a look at the [Issues](https://github.com/Konsl/spicetify-visualizer/issues) tab.
+Check if an issue on your topic already exists, if not create a new one

 ---